iivanoo/covid-apps-observer/data/data_us/reports/resources/com.ri.crushcovid___2.2/report.md

 > Battery not working charging likely from multiple ConVid19 tracker, in DC and other areas people may be running different apps from other states like Virginia and miss encounters...<br> :date: __2020-08-24 10:03:37__

 > Location tracker doesn't work<br> :date: __2020-08-19 17:52:53__

-> Location has never worked even though all settings and permissions have been done.
-My phone with Google maps me correctly on the few occasions I went out, so I know the phone functions work .
-What is the problem with this?<br> :date: __2020-08-17 20:09:30__